morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 I think this harmonic ambiguity is absolutely key to the song’s success.
 It’s what makes a repetitive song bear repeated listenings.
 It keeps surprising the ear; you keep wanting to figure out what’s going on.
 (You should also watch [this fantastic interview](https://www.youtube.com/watch?v=Cz-9mmbgow4) where Dot Da Genius explains how he created the track, although he says not a word about the trippy harmonic content or daringly minimalistic aesthetic.)

-When Kanye West heard “Day ‘N’ Nite”, he invited Kid Cudi to collaborate on a sung album of his own, _808s and Heartbreak_ .
+When Kanye West heard “Day ‘n’ Nite”, he invited Kid Cudi to collaborate on a sung album of his own, _808s and Heartbreak_ .
 This record, while groundbreaking for other reasons, doesn’t include the harmonic ambiguity and novel dissonance treatment we’re calling “unjazz”.
 But the record did influence an aspiring rapper who would soon not only change hip-hop by inventing a new style of rap singing, but who would blaze new trails in melodic dissonance and harmonic ambiguity.
 Can you guess who?
 (Hint: his rapper name rhymes with “Heartbreak”.)

 ### Enter Drake